Universality, diversity, unity

-This discovery also tells us that we are equal observers, although different because of our situation, and that plurality and diversity are not contrary to the principle of equality.
+This discovery also tells us that we are equal observers, with different views because of our situation, and that plurality and diversity are not contrary to the search of truth and unity.

-Finally, this diversity of “points of view” imposes upon us a spirit of tolerance.
+Finally, this diversity in the perception of “truths” imposes upon us a spirit of tolerance.
 Nature tells us that there is a wealth in reality, and that it is up to us to discover the normative values that will best help us to find the right ways.